 No matter what your profession or passion, for many of us, the way we communicate—both with others and with ourselves—is key.
-And in reflecting on our own tendencies, strengths, and weaknesses as they relate to communication, my guess is that many of us could benefit from a lesson or two in the arts of negotiation, persuasive language, positive self-talk, and taking feedback gracefully and, when necessary, with a proverbial grain of salt, as well.
+And in reflecting on our own tendencies, strengths, and weaknesses as they relate to communication, my guess is that many of us could benefit from a lesson or two in the arts of negotiation, persuasive language, positive self-talk, and taking feedback gracefully (and, when necessary, with a proverbial grain of salt).

-Here are five books—each one comes highly recommended from a member of the team here at Idealist.org—that offer actionable insights on how to best practice and improve your communication skills.
+Here are five books on communication—each one highly recommended from a member of the team here at Idealist—that offer actionable insights on how to best practice and improve your communication skills.

 Verbal Judo is the classic guide to the martial art of the mind and mouth that can help you defuse confrontations and generate cooperation, whether you're talking to a boss, a spouse, or even a teenager.